The Anzaldúa Poetry Prize

 - Students (past and present), relatives, and close friends of the judge are ineligible.

-All finalists will be announced in December on the Newfound blog.
+- All finalists will be announced in December on the Newfound blog and social media channels.

-Due to the number of submissions, we cannot respond to each writer individually.
-Each author will receive an acknowledgement of receipt but will need to check the website for notification of the winner.
+- Due to the number of submissions, we cannot respond to each writer individually.
+Each author will receive an acknowledgment of receipt, but will need to check the website for notification of the winner.

 Our panel of readers will shortlist the finalists: